 The recovery period for pain and suffering plays a significant role in injury cases because of these two reasons:

-- After an accident, your medical records will serve as evidence and prove the existence and severity of the injuries that occurred.
+- After an accident, your medical records will serve as evidence and prove the injuries’ existence and severity.

-- The recovery period can even increase the pain and suffering an individual may have to deal with.
+- The recovery period can even increase an individual’s pain and suffering.

 - If your pain or discomfort is interfering with normal activities of daily living, there is a chance that you may have to deal with other physical and mental health conditions.
 Being in pain can impact the ability to work, and several weeks or months may be required for recovery.